nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ### [**Filtering the Task list :** `filtertask`](#table-of-contents)

-Show Tasks in Task List that are not done at the top of list.
+Show Tasks in Task List that are not done at the top of the task list and the rest at bottom.

 Format: `filtertask`